Anterior Hip Approach: The Future of Hip Replacements

 While the earliest recorded attempts at hip replacements occurred in the 1890’s, these surgeries focused on replacing only one component of the hip joint.
 It wasn’t until the 1930’s that surgeons began experimenting with revising both the head of the femur as well as the capsule that it would sit in, in order to provide a smoother surface for movement.
 While this surgery has been improved with better designs and materials, the prostheses used today are nearly identical, in principle, to those designed in the early 1960’s.

-While the prostheses used has undergone change, so too has the approach surgeons have used in order to place the prostheses within the joint.
-The traditional THA surgery involves making an incision on the side or back of the patient’s leg, so that the surgeon can have access to the hip joint.
+While the prostheses used have undergone change, so too has the approach surgeons have used in order to place the prostheses within the joint.
+The traditional THA surgery involves making an incision on the side or back of the patient’s leg so that the surgeon can have access to the hip joint.
 In order to have optimal access to the joint in these approaches, surgeons must carefully detach important muscles that would block their access, which are later reattached.
 While surgeons have refined this procedure so that it’s more minimally invasive, the muscles are still damaged by this part of the procedure.

 So what is so different about the anterior hip replacement?